kaseykahneno1/osTicket-Prerequisites-and-Installation/README.md

 <img src="https://github.com/user-attachments/assets/ce64d354-d74d-4a52-8af8-51b8cdb9344e" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 <a href="https://osticket.com/">osTicket</a> is a free tool that makes it easier for businesses to handle their customer service requests.
-It lets users submit tickets through email, web forms, or phone, and organizes them in one place.
-Agents can track, respond to, and resolve issues efficiently.
-It’s customizable and easy to use, making it great for beginners and small teams.
+It allows users to submit support tickets via email, web forms, or phone, and consolidates them into a centralized system for efficient management.
+Agents can effectively manage support requests by tracking, responding to, and resolving issues with ease.
+Its intuitive design and customizable features make it well-suited for small teams and users new to support platforms.

 <h2>How to install osTicket requirements</h2>